Can I get a mortgage with bad credit?

 We all want the security of owning our own home, but when you have a poor credit history it can seem a dream that’s out of reach.

 It’s probably worth starting by clarifying what we mean by ‘bad’ credit.
 As we mentioned above, we generally think of someone having ‘bad’ credit if they have negative credit information recorded against them.
 This can be caused by things such as having credit card accounts in arrears, missing mortgage payments, bankruptcy or County Court Judgements (CCJs).
 If you have ‘bad’ credit, you’ll probably find that you are turned down for financial products such as loans, credit cards or mortgages.
 This is because you are seen as a risk to the lender.

 A ‘poor’ credit score or ‘bad’ credit is, in many ways a misnomer, as different lenders will take different factors into account.
 However, requesting a copy of your credit report, detailing your credit history and score, can help you, and a broker, understand your options, and which lenders may be the most suitable for you.

-A bad credit mortgage works in the same way as any other mortgage, but as the borrower is seen as a greater risk to the mortgage lender it may have less favourable terms, possibly leading to higher repayments on your mortgage.
+A bad credit mortgage works in the same way as any other mortgage.
+However, as the borrower is seen as a greater risk to the mortgage lender it may have less favourable terms, possibly leading to higher repayments on your mortgage.
 For example, you will probably discover that the interest rates are higher than many of the mortgages offered by high street lenders.

 You could also find that you are required to have a higher deposit than you will need for other mortgage products.

 Having said that, as more specialist lenders enter the marketplace, a broker with experience in working in the adverse credit sector could be able to secure you a mortgage with terms not too dissimilar from ‘standard’ mortgages.
 A specialist broker can help you understand how to get a mortgage with a bad credit rating.